Welte-Mignon: Welte Inc.

 From 1919 on, Welte also built theatre organs, in particular for installation in cinemas.
 With the introduction of "talkies" around 1927, the demand for these also began to diminish, and by 1931 production of such instruments had been severely curtailed.
 The last big theatre organ was a custom-built instrument for the Norddeutscher Rundfunk (NORAG) broadcasting company in Hamburg, still in place and still playing today.
 A number of other Welte theatre organs survive in museums.

 In 1932 the firm, now with Karl Bockisch as sole owner, barely escaped bankruptcy, and began to concentrate on the production of church and other speciality organs.

-The last project of Edwin Welte was an electronic organ equipped with photo-cells, the or Phototone-Organ.
+The last project of Edwin Welte was an electronic organ equipped with photo-cells, the Lichttonorgel or Phototone-Organ.
 This instrument was the first ever to use analogue sampled sound.
 In 1936, a prototype of this type of organ was demonstrated at a concert in the Berliner Philharmonie.
 The production of these organs - in cooperation with the Telefunken Company - was halted by the Nazi-government because the inventor, Edwin Welte, was married to Betty Dreyfuss, who was Jewish.